This salmon orzo salad is affordable,tasty, minimal ingredients and way healthier than anything you will get over the deli counter!

 You are winning on all accounts here.

-Have you guys checked out my recent post of Avocado Summer Lasagna?
+Have you guys checked out my post of Avocado Summer Lasagna?
 It’s basically all the flavors of summer combined in lasagna form.
-Anyways back to this Salmon Orzo Salad.
+This enchilada lasagna kind of does the same thing, avocados everywhere!

 My go-to place for salmon filets is Costco.
 I’ve found that their quality is decent and you get the most bang for your buck.
 I buy about 2-3 pounds at a time and freeze whatever I don’t use.
 Easy and affordable.